 Do People Like You have sanded and bleached wooden floorboards?
 Wear trainers?
 Eat sushi?
 Drive Range Rovers?
 Drink real ale?
 Wear a Rolex?
 Wallpaper their ceilings?
 Carry their personal belongings in a rucksack?
 Like Lady Ga Ga??
 Wear jeans to the theatre?
 Have a tattoo?

 Perhaps not . . .
 But these are precisely the kinds of things which people use everyday to differentiate themselves from the mass and at the same time to signal their affiliations with ‘Our Kind Of People’.
 Arguably such ‘styletribes’ constitute contemporary society’s primary socio-cultural groupings.
-Certainly they are more real to most people than are the traditional group identifiers of class, religion, region, ethnic background or even profession.
+Certainly they are more real to many (perhaps most) people than are the traditional group identifiers of class, religion, region, ethnic background or even profession.
 Most importantly, such stylistic expression constitutes the visible, communicative tip of those systems of meaning - values, ideologies, ethics, desires, dreams, etc. - which in today’s world resist other forms of expression but which, nevertheless, still serve as the bottom line of behaviour, motivation and identity.

 My goal is to identify the stylistic identifiers of today’s consumer population.
 People today - ordinary people, your potential customers - are highly discriminating when it comes to all matters of style.
 Marketing and advertising must recognise this perceptual sophistication and proceed accordingly.
-I would like to help you to make this possible.

 The alternative is off-putting (especially for the potential consumer).